turingcell/paxos-made-easy/README_en.md

 proposer_propose(v, e) -> {chosen_flag, help_chosen_flag, chosen_v, next_e}
 ```

-**Each call of function *proposer\_propose(v, e)* should be referred to as the creation, run and exit of  an unique Proposer, which means a complete life cycle of a Proposer.**
+**Each call of function *proposer\_propose(v, e)* should be regarded as the creation, run and exit of  an unique Proposer, which means a complete life cycle of a Proposer.**

-Function *proposer\_propose(v, e)* starts a commit with value *v*, in which the parameter *e* is a constant, positive integer with arbitrary precision and default value 1, used for optimization of Proposers.
-The return values of this function are defined as following:
+Function *proposer\_propose(v, e)* starts a proposal with value *v*, in which the parameter *e* is a constant, positive integer with arbitrary precision and default value 1, used for optimization of Proposers.
+The returned values of this function are defined as follows:

-* *chosen\_flag*: a boolean value, if true it means a commit has been *chosen* (committed), otherwise it means current Proposer thinks this commit has failed (if returned values from some A operations are lost, even though the commit has been chosen, Proposer will still determine that this commit has failed)
+* *chosen\_flag*: a boolean value, if true it means a proposal has been *chosen*, otherwise it means current Proposer thinks this proposal has failed (if returned values from some A operations are lost, even though the proposal has been chosen, Proposer will still determine that this proposal has failed)
 * *help\_chosen\_flag*: a boolean value, only makes sense when the returned value *chosen\_flag* is true
-  * if *chosen\_flag* is true and *help\_chosen\_flag* is true: the chosen value *chosen\_v* is the value other Proposers has committed, which means some other Proposer has been helped to choose a commit value *chosen\_v*, but not choose the commit *v* from parameter.
+  * if *chosen\_flag* is true and *help\_chosen\_flag* is true: the final chosen value *chosen\_v* is the value that another Proposer proposed earlier.
+This means current Proposer has helped another Proposer choose a proposal value *chosen\_v*, instead of choosing the proposal value *v* from parameter.
-  * if *chosen\_flag* is true and *help\_chosen\_flag* is false: the chosen commit value *chosen\_v* is the commit *v* from parameters, which means this chosen commit is the commit from Proposer who has called the function
+  * if *chosen\_flag* is true and *help\_chosen\_flag* is false: the chosen proposal value *chosen\_v* is the proposal *v* from parameters, which means this chosen proposal is the proposal from the Proposer itself who has called the function
 * *chosen\_v* is an binary string with arbitrary size, that means the chosen value, if not exist, *nil* is returned;
 * *next\_e* is a recommended value *e* used for Proposer's optimization, mainly used in the iteration calls of function *proposer\_propose*, usage shown as follows: